BunnyTeddy/Blasko---Stacks-AI-Assistant/PITCH_SCRIPT.md

 **A:** "The system implements a three-layer validation model.
 First, the AI prepares the transaction using validated smart contract interfaces.
 Second, the blockchain validates transaction parameters.
 Third, users must explicitly approve all transactions through their wallet provider.
 We maintain no custody of user funds, and all transactions are signed by the user's private key."

 ### **Q: What is your competitive differentiation?**
-**A:** "Our competitive analysis identified 8 existing AI crypto assistants.
-None are built for the Stacks ecosystem.
-Coinbase Brian, for example, operates only within Coinbase's ecosystem.
-Other solutions provide partial functionality.
-Blasko is the only comprehensive solution specifically designed for Stacks, which represents a $200M+ TVL ecosystem currently lacking accessible tooling."
+**A:** "We conducted systematic competitor analysis by manually testing each major AI crypto assistant for Stacks compatibility.
+We verified four primary competitors: Coinbase Brian (Coinbase-only, no Stacks), MetaMask Snaps AI plugins (Ethereum-focused), ChatGPT crypto plugins (read-only, no transaction execution), and Nansen AI (analytics only).
+Testing confirmed zero functional integrations with Stacks DeFi protocols.
+Blasko is the only solution with native Stacks integration across ALEX, Velar, and Bitflow DEXs, with verified test transactions on mainnet.
+We offer 17 functional tools versus competitors' typical 1-3 features."

 ### **Q: What is your monetization strategy?**
 **A:** "We're considering multiple revenue models: a freemium approach with premium analytics features, DEX referral fees which are standard in the industry, protocol partnership opportunities, and potentially an enterprise API for other applications to integrate our functionality.
 Our primary focus is user adoption first."